tohojo/flent/doc/options.rst

    aggregate plot from several data series.
 When this parameter is specified, :option:`--no-title` has no effect.

+.. option:: --no-labels

+   Hides tick labels from box and bar plots.

+.. option:: --no-markers

+   Don’t use line markers to differentiate data series on plots.

+.. option:: --no-legend

+   Exclude legend from plots.

+.. option:: --horizontal-legend

+   Place a horizontal legend below the plot instead of a vertical one next to it.
+Doesn't always work well if there are too many items in the legend.

+.. option:: --legend-title=LEGEND_TITLE

+   Override legend title on plot.

+.. option:: --legend-placement=LEGEND_PLACEMENT

+   Control legend placement.
+Enabling this option will place the legend inside the plot at the specified location.
+Can be one of 'best', 'upper right', 'upper left', 'lower left', 'lower right', 'right', 'center left', 'center right', 'lower center', 'upper center' or 'center'.

+.. option:: --legend-columns=LEGEND_COLUMNS
+    Set the number of columns in the legend.

+.. option:: --reverse-legend

+   Reverse the order of items in the legend.
+This can be useful to make the legend order match the data series in some cases.

+.. option:: --filter-legend

+   Filter legend labels by removing the longest common substring from all entries.
+This is not particularly smart, so use with care.

+.. option:: --replace-legend=src=dest

+   Replace 'src' with 'dst' in legends.
+Can be specified multiple times.

+.. option:: --filter-regexp=REGEXP

+   Filter the plot legend by the supplied regular expression.
+Note that for combining several plot results, the regular expression is also applied before the grouping logic, meaning that a too wide filter can mess up the grouping.

 .. option:: --override-label=LABEL

    Override dataset label.
 Can be specified multiple times when multiple